How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

-You’ll find out soon enough that walking is generally the most-prescribed, since you don’t need to pay for gym membership or invest in equipment.
+You’ll find out soon enough that walking is generally the most-prescribed exercise since you don’t need to pay for a gym membership or invest in expensive equipment.

 It’s good for people with bad knees, back problems, and a lot of internal health problems.